 Why do we teach "tolerance?"

-Tolerance is something you have for a pimple showing up on your face the night before a big date.
+Tolerance is something you show a pimple showing up on your face the night before a big date.
 Tolerance is something you show when you lack the assertiveness or energy to just tell someone to bug off.

 Everyday we get exactly what we ask for